 1. Be Ready for Non-Stop Energy (and Chaos!)

 Your job?
 Provide safe, kitten-proofed spaces where they can explore, play, and burn off energy without breaking half your house.
-Invest in toys, scratching posts, and cat trees.
+Invest in engaging toys, sturdy cat trees, and scratching posts to encourage good habits early on.
 Otherwise, your furniture will become their new playground.
+A great option is the Made4Pets Small Cat Tree Tower – a compact 4-in-1 scratching post with a cozy perch, dangling ball, and even a built-in self-groomer.
+It’s perfect for indoor kittens who need a dedicated space to climb, scratch, and lounge without attacking your sofa.

 2. Kitten-Proofing Is a Must

-• Put away small objects they could swallow.
+- Put away small objects they could swallow (because everything is a toy in their eyes).

-• Secure windows and balcony doors – kittens can squeeze through shockingly small gaps.
+- Secure windows and balcony with a cat net – kittens can squeeze through shockingly small gaps and are notorious escape artists.

-A safe environment will save both your kitten and your sanity.
+A safe environment will save both your kitten and your sanity, ensuring a happy and stress-free transition for your new little explorer.

 3. They Need a Cozy, Safe Space

-Your new kitten will need a small, quiet area to adjust before they’re given full run of the house.
-A spare room or a cozy corner with a litter box, food, water, and a soft bed is perfect.
+Adopting a rescue kitten means giving them the comfort and security they need to adjust to their new home.
+Your new kitten will feel safest in a small, quiet area where they can gradually build confidence before exploring the rest of the house.
+A spare room or a cozy corner with all the cat essentials – a litter box, food, water, and a soft bed – is ideal.

 4. The Litter Box Isn’t Always Instinctual

-Most kittens take to the litter box quickly, but some need guidance – especially if they were rescued from the streets.
-If your kitten isn’t using the litter box:
+Most kittens take to the litter box quickly, but some need a little extra guidance – especially if they were rescued from the streets and never had a proper place to go.
+Adopting a rescue kitten means being patient as they learn new routines, including where and how to use the litter box.
+If your kitten isn’t getting the hang of it right away, try these tips:

-• Use unscented, fine-grain litter (some kittens dislike scented or coarse litter).
+- Pick the right litter – Use unscented, fine-grain litter Some kittens dislike strong fragrances or coarse textures.

-• Show them the box and gently place them inside after meals and naps.
+- Help them learn – Show them the box and gently place them inside after meals and naps to encourage them.

 If accidents happen, be patient.
 Never punish a kitten for missing the box – positive reinforcement works best!